Code-Institute-Submissions/dirk-gently/README.md

 ## Testing
 - Checked the HTML with the [W3C Markup Validation Service](https://validator.w3.org/)
 - Checked the CSS with the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
-- Clicked all nav links to ensure that they go to the correct pages
+- Clicked all navigation links to ensure that they go to the correct pages
 - Attempted to submit the form without filling in the fields to ensure that it prompts the user to fill in the form before submitting
 - Checked the site on the full range of screen sizes to ensure that it is fully responsive